Hormones can feel everywhere during pregnancy, but what happens postpartum? Take a closer look at your postpartum hormone timeline.

 - Difficulty walking/standing up straight

-- Bladder catheter is removed if used.
+- A bladder catheter is removed, if used

 Your postpartum hormones: month three

-Over the past three months, your hormones have continued to change to support different developmental stages of your baby.
+Over the past three months, your hormones have continued to change to support the different developmental stages of your baby.

-Unfortunately, during postpartum, women will experience a decrease in estrogen levels leading to an increase in your hair’s natural cycle of hair follicle shedding.
+Unfortunately, during postpartum, women will experience a decrease in estrogen levels leading to an increase in their hair’s natural cycle of hair follicle shedding.
 This decrease in estrogen leads to what is known as postpartum hair loss.

 Your postpartum hormones: six months and beyond

-Even if you breastfeed past the six-month mark, your child’s demand for milk has significantly decreased as you begin to introduce solid foods and have passed significant early growth spurts.
-This decrease in prolactin also causes the composition of your breastmilk to change and is more suited for your growing baby.
+Even if you breastfeed past the six-month mark, your child’s demand for milk has significantly decreased as you introduce solid foods and have passed significant early growth spurts.
+This decrease in prolactin also causes your breastmilk composition to change and is more suited for your growing baby.

-Once your child has completely stopped breastfeeding, prolactin levels will go back to pre-baby levels.
-The decrease in prolactin will not only cause you to stop lactating, but it will also help stimulate your natural menstrual cycle.
+Once your child stops breastfeeding, prolactin levels will return to pre-baby levels.
+The decrease in prolactin will cause you to stop lactating and help stimulate your natural menstrual cycle.